awslabs/amazon-asdi/code-green/workshop/README.md

 ### Requirements

 - Your own laptop, capable of running a command line and a text editor.
-- Basic knowledge of AWS services ([Amazon S3](https://aws.amazon.com/s3/), [Amazon Athena](https://aws.amazon.com/athena/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon API Gateway](https://aws.amazon.com/api-gateway/))
+- Basic knowledge of these AWS services, though we'll introduce them as we go along: [Amazon S3](https://aws.amazon.com/s3/), [Amazon Athena](https://aws.amazon.com/athena/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
--	Comfort working on the AWS Console and configuring AWS services
+-	Basic familarity with the AWS Console and configuring AWS services.
--	Working knowledge of SQL
+-	Some knowledge of SQL.

 ### Contents